CleanMachine1/AdlistTXTS/README.md

 ### How does this stay updated?

-A simple bash script on a server which pushes every day after updating it's self
+A simple bash script on a server which pushes every day after updating itself